Susan is a writer who lives on a small farm in Northern California with her husband whom she adores. She writes on a variety of subjects.

 Your Son or Daughter Is Getting a Divorce

-Your son or daughter has just announced that he/she is getting a divorce.
+Your son or daughter has just announced that they are getting a divorce.
 How do you handle it?
 What if there are grandchildren involved?
 What if accusations of abuse are involved?
 What is your role in the changing landscape of the family after divorce?
 In this article, I will offer you some practical suggestions on how to help.